Adalab/modulo-3-evaluacion-final-LitaGarcia/README.md

-# Harry Potter Characters Searcher
+# 🪄Harry Potter Characters Searcher🪄

-## Available Scripts
+## Installation

-In the project directory, you can run:
+1. Run `npm install`

-## `npm start`
+## Running locally

-Runs the app in the development mode.
+1. `npm start` runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.
+2. The page will reload if you make edits.
 You will also see any lint errors in the console.

-## npm run build
+## Improvements

-Builds the app for production to the build folder.
+Some possible improvements:
-It correctly bundles React in production mode and optimizes the build for the best performance.
+- Move some functionalities from App component to a specific one

-The build is minified and the filenames include the hashes.
+- Add more inputs and filters, for example checkbox
-Your app is ready to be deployed!
+- Create and use tests

-See the section about deployment for more information.
+- Create a better structure of the project using more folders

-##
+## Be free to test my code !
+Actio!